Yonkaira Peña

 Yonkaira Paola Peña Isabel (born May 5, 1993, in Santo Domingo) is a Dominican volleyball player, who plays as an outside hitter.
 She was a member of the Women's National Team, who won the bronze medal with her native country at the 2008 NORCECA Girls' U18 Volleyball Continental Championship in Guaynabo, Puerto Rico wearing the number #16 jersey.

 Career

 She played for Chemik Police for the 2015/16 season.
 Peña signed for the Brazilian club Sesc-RJ.

+Peña helped her national team to win the gold medal at the 2026 Central American and Caribbean Games, the seventh consecutive for her home country.
+She was awarded tournament's Most Valuable Player and Best Spiker.